Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab3design.md

 - upon error, debug exec, pipe, and sbrk

 ### Grow user stack:
--
--
+- Check if page fault and address> stack_base -10 in 'trap.c`
-- Grow stack by 1 page
+- Grow stack by 1 page using 'vspaceaddmap`
 - Limit of 10 pages total

 ### Copy-on_write fork:
--
+- Initialize same amount of Virtual space for child process.
+Pointing to corresponding pysical space.
+- Enable read-only for all page for both child and parent vspace.
+- If write happend in either child/parent process page, page fault happend and kernel will allocate new physical address for that vpage using 'vspaceaddmap` .
+And change bit to writable.
+- If ref count for pysical page becomes 1, change bit to writable.

 ### Modifications to vspacecopy
 -